nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 ## 06. User Interface
 Any digital health check system should be totally platform agnostic.
 It should work in a web browser or mobile or desktop and also through native apps.
 This can be supported through an API driven platform.
 There are a number of existing user interfaces that follow the pattern that is needed for a Digital Health Check.

-There is the [NHS Wellness and Prevention Alpha](https://wp.nhsei.xyz), which has a full responsive UI and also the [Southwark DHC UI](https://stagingsouthwarkdhctest.qxlva.io) which follows the standard GDS layout (with asp dotnet core Blazor components).
+There is the [NHS Wellness and Prevention Alpha](https://wp.nhsei.xyz), which has a fully responsive UI and also the [Southwark DHC UI](https://stagingsouthwarkdhctest.qxlva.io) which follows the standard GDS layout (with asp dotnet core Blazor components).

-> *UI & Integration*
+> ### UI & Integration
 >
 > Many NHS digital programme requirements start with statements such as "must integrate with NHS App", or " must integrate with NHS.uk".
 >